 This study complements earlier work documenting advances in girls' education around the world.
 Most recently, Psaki et al. (2018) identify low- and middle-income countries where girls' education is advancing.
-Our data covers a much broader range of countries and years and complements their work - which uses individual-level micro data for a smaller set of countries.
+Our data covers a much broader range of countries and years and complements their work, which uses individual-level micro data for a smaller set of countries.
+Bertocchi and Bozzano (2019) examine the gender gap in education for an earlier time period (1850-1950), also for a smaller group of countries.
 Our study also complements two other literatures, one on the impacts of girls' education on outcomes for girls and others (Mensch et al., 2019; Psaki et al., 2019; Qureshi, 2017), and another on what interventions are most effective at improving girls' education (Sperling and Winthrop, 2015; Evans and Yuan, 2019).
 In this paper, we focus on years of schooling, which is associated with a range of positive outcomes (Oye et al., 2016).
 However, that does not downplay the importance of quality in education (World Bank, 2018b; Pritchett, 2013).

 The rest of the paper is structured as follows.
-In Section 2, we discuss the principal data source for this study and our sample.
-In Section 3, we document four broad facts about girls' education.
-In Section 4, we characterize the set of countries that are not on track to eliminate gender gaps in educational attainment in the forseeable future.
-In Section 5, we discuss the limitations of girls' education as a tool of economic empowerment.
-Section 6 concludes with a discussion of key future research to advance our understanding of the role and future of girls' education.
+In Section 1, we discuss the principal data source for this study and our sample.
+In Section 2, we document four broad facts about girls' education.
+In Section 3, we characterize the set of countries that are not on track to eliminate gender gaps in educational attainment in the forseeable future.
+In Section 4, we discuss the limitations of girls' education as a tool of economic empowerment.
+Section 5 concludes with a discussion of key future research to advance our understanding of the role and future of girls' education.

-2 Data
+1 Data

 The principal source of data for this analysis is the Barro-Lee Educational Attainment Dataset (Barro and Lee, 2013).
 It provides a measure of educational attainment of the adult population (15 years and over).
 Coverage is at 5-year intervals from 1950 to 2010 for 146 countries, disaggregated by age and gender.
 No other source of data on educational attainment documents (recent) historical trends for such a large number of countries.
-The underlying data come from available census and survey data provided by national statistical agencies, UNESCO, Eurostat, and other sources.
+The underlying data come from available census and survey data provided by national statistical agencies, UNESCO, Eurostat, and other sources.2

-We use a sample of 126 countries, excluding all (mostly high-income) countries that were founding members of the Organisation for Economic Co-operation and Development (OECD).
-We use data from 1960 to the most recent available year, 2010.
+We use a sample of 126 countries, excluding all (mostly high-income) countries that were founding members of the Organisation for Economic Co-operation and Development (OECD).3 We use data from 1960 to the most recent available year, 2010.4

 We calculate the gender gap by subtracting average level of educational attainment among men from the average level of educational attainment among women.
 Hence, a negative number indicates that men are more educated than women and vice versa.
 We use the difference in education levels rather than the ratio of male years of schooling to female years of schooling because doing so is less likely to suggest that gender gaps are declining when they may not be: a fixed difference in the levels of educational attainment will suggest a declining gender gap as the level of male educational attainment increases, whereas a fixed ratio of education levels will suggest an increasing gender gap as the level of male attainment increases.
 The broad historical trend is of declining gender gaps, so our approach is conservative.
 Furthermore, we use the average of the adult population, which is slower to change than if we were to focus only on a single age cohort.
-For that reason, countries
+For that reason, countries where current cohorts achieve many years of education may still have a relatively low average overall if previous cohorts had little education.